 This post may contain affiliate links.
 See our affiliate disclaimer here.

-I remember thinking to myself, “That seems cool and everything, but I would never live in an RV.
+I remember thinking to myself, “That seems cool, but I would never live in an RV.
 I’m better than that.”

 I believe that’s what you call dramatic irony.

-Somehow I landed an amazing wife, Alyssa, who challenged me to dream big and not to worry about what other people think.
+Somehow, I landed an amazing wife, Alyssa, who challenged me to dream big and not worry about what other people think.
 We faced a decision to either stay in Austin with our comfortable jobs or buy an RV and hit the road on an epic 50-state road trip.
-We decided to choose adventure instead of comfort, and it’s made all the difference in the world.
+We chose adventure instead of comfort, and it’s made all the difference in the world.
+Living in an RV to start our marriage changed the entire course of my life.

 I wish I could tell you there weren’t any times when I was scared or unsure about our situation.
 I’ve doubted myself quite a bit actually.
-But looking back over the past few years, I’ve grown more as a person than I could have ever imagined.
+But looking back over the past few years, living in an RV has made me grow more than I could have ever imagined.

 I don’t have anything against houses.
 I grew up in one.